HMGB1: Clinical significance

-HMGB1 has been proposed as a target for cancer therapy, as a vector for reducing inflammation from SARS-CoV-2 infection. and as a biomarker for post-COVID-19 condition.
+HMGB1 has been proposed as a target for cancer therapy, as well as a vector for reducing inflammation from SARS-CoV-2 infection.
+It also serves as a biomarker for post-COVID-19 condition.

 The neurodegenerative disease spinocerebellar ataxia type 1 (SCA1) is caused by mutation in the ataxin 1 gene.
 In a mouse model of SCA1, mutant ataxin 1 protein mediated the reduction or inhibition of HMGB1 in the mitochondria of neurons.
 HMGB1 regulates DNA architectural changes essential for repair of DNA damage.
 In the SCA1 mouse model, over-expression of the HMGB1 protein by means of an introduced virus vector bearing the HMGB1 gene facilitated repair of the mitochondrial DNA damage, ameliorated the neuropathology and the motor defects of the SCA1 mice, and also extended their lifespan.
 Thus impairment of HMGB1 function appears to have a key role in the pathogenesis of SCA1.

-Recently, a study provided evidence of an association between raised levels of HMGB1 and attention to detail and systemizing in unmedicated children with high-functioning Autism spectrum disorder (ASD), suggesting that inflammatory processes mediated by HMGB1 may play a role in the disruption of neurobiological mechanisms regulating cognitive processes in ASD.
+Recently, a study provided evidence of an association between raised levels of HMGB1 and attention to detail and systemizing in unmedicated children with high-functioning autism spectrum disorder (ASD), suggesting that inflammatory processes mediated by HMGB1 may play a role in the disruption of neurobiological mechanisms regulating cognitive processes in ASD.
 In this study, HMGB1 serum concentrations in children with ASD were found significantly higher than those of typically developing children.
 Additionally, HMGB1 serum concentrations were positively correlated with the Autistic quotient (AQ) attention to detail score and the Systemizing Quotient (SQ) total score in the ASD group.
 However, comprehensive evidence in children is limited, highlighting the need for in-depth research towards understanding possible mechanisms linking HMGB1 with the core features of ASD.
 Nevertheless, it has been suggested that HMGB1 could be a reliable inflammatory marker, explaining the link between inflammatory processes and several autistic traits, and therefore a possible therapeutic target in this neurodevelopmental disorder.